top of page

 Writer's Prompts | Memory and Self-Identity

-Which makes it time for a new challenge for you writers.
+Which makes it time for a new challenge for you scribblers.
 The prompt: Keep it under 600 words.

-Write whatever inspires you—just make sure it’s under 600 words.
-Pop it over to us through the submissions page.
-Who knows, maybe we'll even feature it on the podcast.
-Extra points if you can write in a scent memory.
+Write whatever inspires you—just keep it under 600 words (we’re not running a novel factory here).
+Pop it over to us through the submissions page, and who knows?
+We might even feature it on the podcast.
+Extra points if you can work in a scent memory—because nothing says “authenticity” like the smell of pumpkin pie or horse manure to really bring your character to life.

 bottom of page